This country page contains, or links to, DG ECFIN’s recent analytical work on the economy of Spain.

 The Commission publishes macroeconomic forecasts for the EU and the Member States three times a year, in the spring (May), in the autumn (November) and in the winter (February).
 These forecasts are produced by the Directorate-General for Economic and Financial Affairs (DG ECFIN).

-Spain receives financial assistance from euro area Member States via the European Stability Mechanism (ESM).
-The financial assistance has been provided for the period July 2012 to December 2013.
+Spain received financial assistance from euro area Member States via the European Stability Mechanism (ESM) for the period July 2012 to December.
 More information:

 As required by the Stability and Growth Pact, each spring Spain submits a stability programme which presents an update of the medium-term fiscal strategy.

 Based on an assessment by the Commission prepared by DG ECFIN, the Council adopts an opinion on the programme and country-specific recommendations in the scope of the European Semester.